If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

 National Art Gallery

-This is a popular spot among tourists, and for very good reason.
+This is a popular spot among tourists, and for excellent reason.

-The building itself is absolutely stunning.
-It features colonial architecture in the Indo-Saracenic style, itself being a work of art.
+The building itself is stunning.
+It features colonial architecture in the Indo-Saracenic style, a work of art.

-This museum was made in 1906 and inside houses paintings from the 17th and 18th centuries.
+This museum was built in 1906, and inside houses paintings from the 17th and 18th centuries.

 Tips for visiting the National Art Gallery